samuelludwig/elixir-practice/prog_phx_gte1.4_programs/notes/chapter02.md

   - What are the 'layers' of Phoenix?

-    - Our function `phoenix` we mentioned above is really a composition of many functions (A.K.A. pipelines)
+    - Our function: `phoenix` that we mentioned above is really a composition of many functions (A.K.A. pipelines)

-    - Zooming in a level into our `phoenix` function, we can see that it is composed of four main pipelines:
+    - Zooming in a level into our `phoenix` function, we can see that it is composed of four main parts/pipelines:

-      - `endpoint`
+      1. `endpoint`

-      - `router`
+      2. `router`

-      - `pipelines`
+      3. `pipelines`

-      - `controller`
+      4. `controller`

-      - To fix any immediate confusion; just think of the `pipelines` er... pipeline as "other miscellaneous functions".
+      - To fix any immediate confusion; just think of the `pipelines` er... pipeline, as "other miscellaneous functions" for now.

+        **So**

       - ```
         > connection |> phoenix